British Land sells stake in Spain's biggest mall to Orion Capital

-LONDON British Land (BLND.L) has sold its stake in Spain's biggest mall to real estate firm Orion Capital Managers for 144.5 million euros ($194.95 million) in a withdrawal from Europe after its assets there lost a fifth of their value during the economic crisis.
+LONDON Oct 17 British Land has sold its stake in Spain's biggest mall to real estate firm Orion Capital Managers for 144.5 million euros ($194.95 million) in a withdrawal from Europe after its assets there lost a fifth of their value during the economic crisis.

 The property developer said on Thursday it sold its 50 percent interest in the Puerto Venecia shopping centre and retail park in Zaragoza, northeast Spain, to Orion European Real Estate III.
 The latter already owns the other half of the 2.2 million square foot scheme.